 - POSC for M.Ed. creative component: One major professor, one committee member

-- POSC for M.S. thesis: One major professor, one committee member inside the School of Education, one committee member outside the School of Education
+- POSC for M.S. thesis: One major professor, one committee member inside the School of Education, one committee member outside area of emphasis

 The Program of Study (POS) should be developed with the major professor, with full committee approval.
 The POS is used to assure that all program and college requirements are met.
 This form must be approved by the Graduate College and can be submitted online through AccessPlus (go to the “Student” tab and then choose “Graduate Student Status”).